The best hotels in Montego Bay

 Doctor's Cave Beach on Gloucester Avenue charges $6-8 entry and is open to anyone, making it a great day option even if your hotel's beach is underwhelming.
 The water is genuinely clear there, and the lifeguards are attentive.
 AquaSol Theme Park next door has water slides if you've got kids who'll be bored by straight beach time.

-Montego Bay's best neighborhoods
+Montego Bay's best hotel regions

 Gloucester Avenue is where you want to be if it's your first trip.
 Rose Hall is the all-inclusive zone, and it's worth it if you're travelling with kids or want everything handled for you.